jcgy/spellcheck/README.md

 #### Installation

 Copy the `spellcheck` directory to your `addons21` folder.
-Move the `dictionaries` directory to the parent folder of `addons21` which should be `Anki2`.
+Move the `spellcheck/dictionaries` subdirectory to the parent folder of `addons21` which should be `Anki2`.
 It comes with UK and US English but will recognise and load any other .bdic dictionaries that are placed within `dictionaries`.

 Dictionaries can be found here: https://github.com/cvsuser-chromium/third_party_hunspell_dictionaries